Attaining near-ideal Dicke superradiance in expanded spatial domains: Introduction

 \section{Introduction}

-The original Dicke superradiance is referred to as the phenomenon that $N$ inverted emitters with identical interactions lock in phase and emit photons in a short time with intensity scales as $N^2$ \cite{dicke54prl,eberly71pra,haroche82pr}, giving rise to emission burst.
-Due to its wide applications in single-photon source \cite{duan01nat,chou04prl}, light harvesting \cite{mon97jpcb,scholes02cp,celardo14prb}, quantum information \cite{duan01nat,reimann15prl,mh17prl,pog19prl}, etc., in recent years, superradiance has made a lot of progress in various platforms, such as ion traps \cite{dev96prl,esc01nat}, Rydberg gases \cite{haroche83prl,wang07pra,grimes17pra}, and superconducting systems \cite{van13sci,lamb16prb,wang20prl,orell22pra}.
-The ideal Dicke superradiance assumes that a large amount of emitters are confined in a compact region with a linear dimension significantly smaller than the emission wavelength $\lambda$.
-Therefore, the emitters are indistinguishable when they absorb or emit a photon, making their quantum state a Dicke state, which can reduce the $2^N$-dimensional Hilbert space to $N+1$ dimensions.
-The polynomial complexity superradiance scenario has been expanded by recent theoretical studies to spatially extended and ordered atomic chains \cite{masson20prl,masson20prr,lopez23prl} and arrays \cite{rob21pra,ruks22prr,rubies22pra,masson22nc,sierra22prr}.
-Furthermore, it has been demonstrated that the eigenvalues of a $N$-dimensional decoherence matrix, whose elements are the incoherent emitter-emitter coupling (also known as dissipative coupling in certain literature), are the key element of the minimal condition of superradiance.
+Dicke superradiance, originally described as the phenomenon that $N$ inverted emitters with identical interactions become phase-locked and emit photons in a short time with an intensity scaling as $N^2$ \cite{dicke54prl,eberly71pra,haroche82pr}, giving rise to emission burst.
+Superradiance has found extensive applications in diverse fields such as single-photon source \cite{duan01nat,chou04prl}, light harvesting \cite{mon97jpcb,scholes02cp,celardo14prb}, and quantum information processing \cite{duan01nat,reimann15prl,mh17prl,pog19prl}.
+Recent years have witnessed a lot of significant progress in exploring superradiance across various platforms such as ion traps \cite{dev96prl,esc01nat}, Rydberg gases \cite{haroche83prl,wang07pra,grimes17pra}, and superconducting systems \cite{van13sci,lamb16prb,wang20prl,orell22pra}.
+In the ideal scenario of Dicke superradiance, a large number of emitters are confined within a compact region, significantly smaller than the emission wavelength $\lambda$.
+This confinement ensures that the emitters become indistinguishable during the absorption or emission of a photon, resulting in the emergence of a Dicke state.
+Consequently, the Hilbert space, which would initially be $2^N$-dimensional, reduces to $N+1$ dimensions.
+Recent theoretical studies have expanded this superradiance theory to spatially extended and ordered emitter systems, such as atomic chains \cite{masson20prl,masson20prr,lopez23prl} as well as arrays \cite{rob21pra,ruks22prr,rubies22pra,masson22nc,sierra22prr}.
+These studies have demonstrated the significance of eigenvalues of an $N$-dimensional decoherence matrix.
+The elements of this matrix represent the incoherent emitter-emitter coupling (also known as dissipative coupling in certain literature), and play a crucial role in determining the minimal conditions for superradiance.